apache/incubator-retired-edgent-samples/README.md

 script (`mvwn` or `mvnw.bat`) is included.

-The maven-wrapper automatically downloads and installs the correct Maven version and use it.
+The maven-wrapper automatically downloads and installs the correct Maven version and uses it.
 Besides this, there is no difference between using the `mvnw` command and the `mvn` command.

-You may also use a maven-integrated IDE with the samples. e.g., see the _Using Eclipse_ section below.

 The samples use Edgent SDK jars that have been released in a maven repository such as Maven Central.

-Alternatively, you can download the Edgent SDK sources and build them, populating your local maven repository.
-The samples will then use those Edgent SDK jars.
-See the note below about building against a different Edgent runtime version.
+Alternatively, you can download the Edgent SDK sources and build them.
 See [downloads](https://edgent.apache.org/docs/downloads)
 for downloading the Edgent SDK sources.